Home & Family

 Enjoy Story Time

-Because of the shelter-at-home policy, many grandparents and other relatives are unable to physically be with children in the family.
-Story time is a great opportunity to engage with younger relatives.
+Grandparents and other relatives may not be able to be physically present with children in the family as much as they would like.
+Story time is a great opportunity to engage with younger relatives and build relationships.

 Send books to children by mail or digitally.
 After the child receives the book, connect by phone or videoconferencing, and read a story from the book.
 This is not only a time to bond with a child, but it is also a time to encourage reading and enhance other learning skills.